secretstartups/handbook/leadership/index.html.md

 ## Managers of one

 In an all-remote organization, we want each team member to be a [manager of one](https://signalvnoise.com/posts/1430-hire-managers-of-one).
-A [manager of one](/handbook/values/#managers-of-one) is an attribute associated with our [Efficency value](/handbook/values/#efficiency).
+A [manager of one](/handbook/values/#managers-of-one) is an attribute associated with our [Efficiency value](/handbook/values/#efficiency).
 To be successful at GitLab, team members need to develop their daily priorities to achieve goals.
 Managers of one set the tone for their work, assign items and determine what needs to get done.
 No matter what role you serve, self-leadership is an essential skill needed to be successful as a manager of one.

 **Skills and behavior of being a manager of one as a Team Member**:

-*  Takes responsibilty to complete tasks and goals within appropriate timelines
+- Takes responsibility to complete tasks and goals within appropriate timelines
-*  Delivers on commitments independently and without supervision
+- Delivers on commitments independently and without supervision
-*  Drives issue-based discussions grounded in a clear understanding of challenges and barriers
+- Drives issue-based discussions grounded in a clear understanding of challenges and barriers
-*  Highlights areas for process improvement and proactively brings them up with leadership
+- Highlights areas for process improvement and proactively brings them up with leadership
-*  Continuously looks for opportunities to improve or iterate on current processes
+- Continuously looks for opportunities to improve or iterate on current processes
-*  Communicates status of goals and delivers on agreed-upon timing of completion with leadership
+- Communicates status of goals and delivers on agreed-upon timing of completion with leadership

 **Skills and behaviors of being a manager of one as a People Leader**:

-*  Holds their team accountable for establishing goals and meeting their commitments
+- Holds their team accountable for establishing goals and meeting their commitments
-*  Consistently hires managers of one that fit the [GitLab values](/handbook/values/)
+- Consistently hires managers of one that fit the [GitLab values](/handbook/values/)
-*  Establishes goals for their team while seeking input from leadership
+- Establishes goals for their team while seeking input from leadership
-*  Skilled at having difficult conversations with team members and leadership
+- Skilled at having difficult conversations with team members and leadership
-*  Strengthens team relationships using empathy and [emotional intelligence](/handbook/leadership/emotional-intelligence/) to adapt as needed to enable the manager of one skills and behaviors
+- Strengthens team relationships using empathy and [emotional intelligence](/handbook/leadership/emotional-intelligence/) to adapt as needed to enable the manager of one skills and behaviors
-*  Serves as a role model for what it takes to be successful as a manager of one in an all-remote setting
+- Serves as a role model for what it takes to be successful as a manager of one in an all-remote setting

 ### Coaching

 ##### What is coaching?

 [Coaching](/handbook/leadership/coaching) is about helping others help themselves.
 It is not about giving advice, instruction, or telling someone what to do. **Coaching is about focusing on the future and identifying where the coachee wants to be and what they want to achieve.** At GitLab, we've defined coaching as a conversation that helps people think for themselves, find their own answers, and commit to action they design.
 As a coach, your role is to clarify the pathway from the current state to the future.
 Coaches do this by enabling the coachee to make informed choices based on deeper insight.

 ## No matrix organization